Izu Azuka

-Izu Azuka (born 24 May 1989) is a Nigerian football player who is currently playing for Fasil Kenema S.C. in Ethiopian Premier League.
+Izu Azuka (born 24 May 1989) is a Nigerian former football player.

 Club career

 On 26 November 2008, Azuka signed a two-year contract with Algerian club JS Kabylie after playing with Nigerian side Sharks F.C.
 In December 2010, his contract was not renewed as he made just 4 league appearances in the 2010–11 season.

 On 2 January 2011, Azuka joined Libyan side Al-Ittihad Tripoli on a free transfer from JS Kabylie.

 He then signed for Sunshine Stars F.C. of Akure in December 2011, a squad which eliminated Ittihad in the 2011 CAF Confederation Cup.

 On 7 September 2012, Tunisian club Espérance de Tunis announced that they had reached a deal with Sunshine Stars for Azuka.
-He joined the club in December when the transfer window opens and sign a three and a half-year contract.
+He joined the club in December when the transfer window opens and signed a three-and-a-half-year contract.

 In February 2015, Azuka joined Kazakhstan Premier League side FC Irtysh Pavlodar on a one-year contract.
 Moving to fellow Kazakhstan Premier League side FC Taraz July of the same year.

 Azuka joined Turkish side Yeni Malatyaspor at 4 January 2016.